- Providing very high quality mobility services.

 The Hong Kong tram, with its double-deckers, has become a symbol of the city.
 It celebrated its one hundredth anniversary in 2004, yet still looks as young as ever.

 Hong Kong locals are particularly fond of their tram, the subject of many a childhood memory or family anecdote.
 It has garnered the affectionate nickname of "Ding Ding".

-To meet passengers' ever increasing mobility requirements, real time traffic information was launched online.
+To meet passengers' ever-increasing mobility requirements, real time traffic information was launched online.
 Signage was also overhauled with a new logo.
-Additionally, an app was created to help users learn more about the traditional neighbourhoods that lie along the tram line.
+Additionally, an app was created to help users learn more about the traditional neighborhoods that lie along the tram line.